watson-intu/self-sdk/docs/workshops-devcon/5/lab-docs/workshop_5.md

 ## 6. Run Intu on your Raspberry Pi

-Run Intu on your Raspberry Pi by completing the following steps in your SSH window.
+Run Intu on your Raspberry Pi by completing the following steps in your terminal window.

 **Note:** The following steps will need to be repeated each time you power up your Raspberry Pi (i.e. unplug and plug back in the power source to your Raspberry Pi).